26th ADVANCED COURSE OF VACCINOLOGY

 • Discuss the various options that may, or may not, be available to demonstrate the efficacy of a vaccine in Phase 3 trials on a track for licensure by regulatory agencies.

-Introduction to statistical aspects of clinical trials: Defining sample size
+Lecture 22.
+Introduction to statistical aspects of clinical trials

-Small group exercise 1: How to design, recruit volunteers for, and analyse the results of selected phase 2 trials
+Small Group Exercise 2: How to design, recruit volunteers for, and analyze the results of selected phase II trials

 • Discuss the different mechanisms by which vaccine herd protection can occur, including the role of observational studies.